DataDog/documentation/content/en/tracing/configure_data_security/_index.md

 PCI compliance for APM is only available for Datadog organizations created in the <a href="/getting_started/site/">US1 site</a>.
 </div>

-PCI compliance for APM is available when you create a new org or existing orgs in the Datadog organization.
 To set up a PCI-compliant Datadog org, follow these steps:

 1. Contact [Datadog support][2] or your [Customer Success Manager][3] to request that the org be configured as a PCI-compliant org.
 2. After Datadog support or Customer Success confirms that the org is PCI DSS compliant, configure the Agent configuration file to send spans to the dedicated PCI-compliant endpoint (`https://trace-pci.agent.datadoghq.com`):